shaimaa-hshalaby/Angular_Guide/05-Directives/README.md

 ## Why changing directly in DOM is not advisable?

 - DOM Manipulation works only in Browser.
 You will not able to use the App in other platforms like in a web worker, in Server (Server-side rendering), or in a Desktop, or in the mobile app, etc where there is no browser.
+- Accessing the DOM directly means that you are bypassing the Angular lifecycle to syncronize between the component instance and the template

+For more details about Renderer2, check the [documentation](https://angular.io/api/core/Renderer2)